Timeline of the Israeli–Palestinian conflict in 2023: 17 January

 More than 90 UN member states condemned and issued statements calling for the reversal of punitive measures of the recently imposed sanctions on Palestine Authority.
 Many of the member states had voted against or abstained on a recent UNGA resolution calling for an ICJ advisory opinion on the occupation.

 Israeli forces killed a 40-year-old Palestinian at Halhul near Hebron.
 Israeli forces said the man shot at soldiers operating a checkpoint.
 The man left a will saying he decided to "sacrifice his life to protect holy sites and the honor of Islam and Muslims".

 18 January

 At a UNSC meeting, the recent sanctions imposed by Israel on the Palestinian Authority, were discussed.
 US ambassador Linda Thomas-Greenfield stated that the US will "continue to oppose unilateral actions that endanger the stability and the viability of a two states solution...this includes actions to the historic status quo at the Haram al-Sharif/Temple Mount, this includes settlement building and the legalization of outposts, and this includes, annexation, acts of terrorism, and incitement."

 19 January

 The Palestinian Ministry of Health stated that overnight raid on Jenin Camp killed a 57-year-old teacher and a 28-year-old armed Jenin Bridgades senior member.
-Israeli military stated that “hits were identified” and a soldier was wounded by a explosive device.
+Israeli military stated that "hits were identified" and a soldier was wounded by an explosive device.
 Around four Palestinians were wounded and six Palestinians were allegedly arrested, including two sons of the Palestinian Islamic Jihad leader.